Sarvesh-Vishnu/Practical-Machine-Learning-/Multiple Regression on Larry's Commissary Data/ReadMe.md

-This project was a part of the Acounting Data Analytics and Visualization course offered by the Illinois University.
+## Data Analytics & Visualization

-Multiplle Regression and Data analysis were performed on an excel workbook and the exploratory analysis and visualizations were performed on tableu.
+This project constituted a component of the Accounting Data Analytics and Visualization course offered by the University of Illinois.
+It involved the execution of Multiple Regression and Data Analysis within an Excel workbook, complemented by exploratory analysis and visualizations conducted using Tableau.